 Toilets are available near Race Base.
 Water is available at the venue, and food and drink will be on sale from the RATS Cycling Club and Jungle Bean coffee van.
 These vendors will be accepting cash only.

 Some of our wonderful sponsors will be having stalls on the day, so bring some cash as you may wish to purchase products from them.
 MTB Mechanic will available on race day to assist with any last minute bike maintenance issues.

-Race Numbers will be allocated at registration.
+Race Numbers will be allocated at registration, please pick them up 30 minutes before your race.
 Please ensure your race number is securely attached to the front of your bike so that your number can be clearly seen and recorded for timing purposes.

 Your bicycle needs to be suitably equipped for racing.
 This includes ensuring that you have front and rear brakes as well as bar plugs and/or lock-on collars.